ome/omero-documentation/README.rst

 * Use the full product name, e.g. OMERO.insight instead of Insight.
 * Avoid using resp. in brackets to refer to alternative file names etc. Just use 'or'.
+* Use full words rather than symbols in headings if possible, e.g. use 'and' rather than '&'